 Our MySQL or MS SQL consulting firm offers the following benefits to your organization:

 Some people think that Data Modeling is only for data warehouses.
 In reality, it’s primarily for transnational systems because if you don’t create a proper model, your application will not be able to implement all of the features properly.
-The cost of poor design, will slow down the application at the expense of poor performance.
-Database design and data modeling is like the blue prints of your application.
+Think of the database design and data modelling as the blueprint for your application.
+You need the design to be done well in order to reap all of the benefits of the professionally developed application.

 An advance integrated circuit manufacturer with a patented technology needed to move from minimum viable product to a production system.
 For that purpose, they need to keep track of each step of chip manufacture, system build out, etc. Without a proper database model, they simply couldn’t proceed.
 They tried a few options, but something was always missing or not working properly.
 With our assistance all manufacturing steps were properly represented, accounted for and tracked.
 System output increased 5-fold along with a significant improvement in product quality.